briqNFT/frontend-starter/README.md

 - ESLint

 Then use the "Take Over" mode to get `.vue` support in TS:
-1. Run `Extensions: Show Built-in Extensions` from VS Code's command palette (hit ctrl + shift + p, or command + shift + p on apple), look for `TypeScript and JavaScript Language Features`, then right click and select `Disable (Workspace)`.
+1. Run `Extensions: Show Built-in Extensions` from VS Code's command palette (hit ctrl + shift + p, or command + shift + p on mac), look for `TypeScript and JavaScript Language Features`, then right click and select `Disable (Workspace)`.
 By default, Take Over mode will enable itself if the default TypeScript extension is disabled.
 2. Reload the VS Code window by running `Developer: Reload Window` from the command palette.